 Can’t I Just Buy a Used Organic Crib Mattress?

 Hey, I’m all for hand-me-downs and reusing.
-But there’s some concern about that second-hand crib mattress.
+But there are two big concerns about using that second-hand crib mattress.

 First, it may not be as firm as it once was, and babies need a firm surface for safety.

-Considering you can use your crib mattress through toddlerhood (YES, they fit toddler beds), the mattress could be over 4 years old.
+Considering you can use your crib mattress through toddlerhood (yes they fit toddler beds!), the mattress could be over 4 years old.
 It may no longer be firm enough for a newborn.
-We don’t recommend them.

 Second, a study from Scotland showed a significant link to used crib mattresses from another home and SIDS.11 Older mattresses are more susceptible to have mold, mildew, and fungus.
 These can cause respiratory issues for baby.